baliyanvinay/Python-Interview-Preparation/README.md

 ## 9. Explain Generators and use case of it.
 A function or method which uses the yield statement is called a generator function.
 Such a function, when called, always returns an iterator object which can be used to execute the body of the function: calling the iterator’s iterator.\__next__()method will cause the function to execute until it provides a value using the yield statement. <br>
 When the function executes a return statement or falls off the end, a StopIteration exception is raised and the iterator will have reached the end of the set of values to be returned.
+Note that a generator can have n numbers of yield statements
 #### Use Case
 Generators are good for calculating large sets of results where you don't know if you are going to need all results, or where you don't want to allocate the memory for all results at the same time.